wdas03/lipreading-video-generation/gan-model/README.md

 ```python
 python train_lipreading.py --data_root lrs2_preprocessed/ --checkpoint_dir $folder_to_save_checkpoints --syncnet_checkpoint_path $syncnet_weights --avhubert_root $root_to_avhubert_model --avhubert_path $path_to_avhubert_weights
 ```
+## Acknowledgements

-This repo combines code from a few different repos.
+This repository combines code from a few different repositories.
 It uses code from Wav2Lip for preprocessing LRS2, SyncNet, inference, and part of the training, it uses the AV-HuBERT repo from Meta for lipreading (along with util functions from TalkLip that act as a wrapper around AV-HuBERT), and it uses the S3FD face detection model